Linuxatrmit/linux/README.md

 ### Topic
 An open-source training course and education resources, accessible for distance learning via online login.
 This will focus on the Operating System and its utilities.
 ### Motivation
-The main focus will be on the Linux operating system, remote login via ***ssh*** to the project's *Amazon Instance Image* (AMI) on **Amazon EC2**, where live and on-demand interaction with the target operating system and its utilities will be tested and visualized.
+The main focus will be on the Linux operating system, remote login via ***ssh*** to the project's *Amazon Machine Image* (AMI) on **Amazon EC2**, where live and on-demand interaction with the target operating system and its utilities will be tested and visualized.
 There is a considerable increase in software migration to the Linux Operating System, and while not long ago, you had to own a ***physical*** copy of the operating system in order to run it, this is not true with the advance of the cloud era, where remote login to a Linux distribution instance - launched on the cloud servers, allows one to get the full Linux experience without the cost and investment associated with its installation and maintenance.
 And while remote login may be slow at times, with the advance of *Windowes Subsystem for Linux* (**WSL**) by Microsoft, one can ***natively*** run and experience the full Linux ecosystem with all its useful utilities, out of the Windows OS, without the spending time to manually partition and dual booting to another Operating-System on the same machine.
 ### Landscape